Mount Royal

 Mount Royal (Mont Royal, [mɔ̃ ʁwajal]) is a mountain in the city of Montreal, immediately west of Downtown Montreal, Quebec, Canada.
-The best-known hypothesis for the origin of the name Montreal is that the mountain is the namesake for the city.
+The city's name is derived from its name.

 The mountain is part of the Monteregian Hills situated between the Laurentians and the Appalachian Mountains.
 It gave its Latin name, Mons Regius, to the Monteregian chain.
 The mountain consists of three peaks: Colline de la Croix (or Mont Royal proper) at 233 m, Colline d'Outremont (or Mount Murray, in the borough of Outremont) at 211 m, and Westmount Summit at 201 m elevation above mean sea level.

 Geology

 Mount Royal is the deep extension of a vastly eroded ancient volcanic complex, which was probably active about 125 million years ago.
-As a result, the tourist guidebook Michelin Guide to Montreal states wrongly that it is an extinct volcano, whereas the magma within the complex solidified underground and never led to the formation of lava.

-The mountain, along with the other mountains of the Monteregian Hills, was formed when the North American Plate moved westward over the New England hotspot.
+The hill, along with the other mountains of the Monteregian Hills, was formed when the North American Plate moved westward over the New England hotspot.
 By a process known as intrusion, magma intruded into the sedimentary rocks underneath the area, producing at least eight igneous stocks.
 The main rock type is a gabbro composed of pyroxene, olivine and variable amounts of plagioclase.
 During and after the main stage of intrusion, the gabbros and surrounding rocks were intruded by a series of volcanic dikes and sills.
-Subsequently, the surrounding softer sedimentary rock was eroded, leaving behind the resistant igneous rock that forms the mountain.
+Subsequently, the surrounding softer sedimentary rock was eroded, leaving behind the resistant igneous rock that forms the hill.

-The mineral montroyalite, discovered in Montreal, is named after the mountain that provided the definition sample.
+The mineral montroyalite, discovered in Montreal, is named after the hill that provided the definition sample.